The Three NYC DOB Alteration Types

 Structural renovation with occupancy changeAlt-1

-2. Create a new job application — enter the property address, filing type (Alt-1/2/3), work type, and description of work
+2. The filing PE/RA creates the DOB job application with the property address, filing type (Alt-1/2/3), work type, and project description

-5. Track plan examination status through the DOB NOW dashboard
+5. Plan examination status is tracked through the DOB NOW dashboard by the filing team

-6. Respond to plan examiner objections (comments) electronically by uploading revised drawings
+6. Plan examiner objections are answered by uploading revised drawings and written responses

-7. Once approved, permit is issued — contractor can begin work
+7. Once approved, the permit is issued and the contractor can begin work

-8. Schedule required DOB inspections through the portal
+8. Required DOB inspections are scheduled through the portal by the appropriate filing party

-9. Upload special inspection reports and engineer sign-offs at completion for job sign-off
+9. Special inspection reports and engineer sign-offs are uploaded at completion for job sign-off

 Plan Examination: Self-Certification vs. Full Review